filegator/filegator/docs/configuration/tmpfs.md

         ],
 ```

-Note: if you want to use this script as a stateless app or in any kind of multi-node environment, you must must mount a single shared TMP folder for all the instances.
+Note: if you want to use this script as a stateless app or in any kind of multi-node environment, you must mount a single shared TMP folder for all the instances.
 You can solve this problem with [Amazon Elastic File System](https://aws.amazon.com/efs/) or similar approach.